-- 42. Morningstar Analysts exclaim "ARK Innovation has dubious ability to successfully navigate the challenging territory it explores," and "[t]he strategy's booms and busts have culminated in middling total returns and extreme volatility since its inception."
+- 43. Morningstar Analysts exclaim "ARK Innovation has dubious ability to successfully navigate the challenging territory it explores," and "[t]he strategy's booms and busts have culminated in middling total returns and extreme volatility since its inception."
 Indeed, Morningstar determined that ARK Innovation ranked number three in "wealth destruction" among mutual funds and ETFs over the last decade, estimating it destroyed \$7.1 billion of shareholder wealth during the period.
-ARK Innovation ETF's inherent risk and volatility has led other ERISA fiduciaries to look elsewhere, as Plaintiffs are unaware of any ERISA plan that offers ARK Innovation ETF as a designated investment alternative.
-Yet Defendants have determined it suitable as a core holding in each SDH Fund, and suitable to hold 20% of SDH Aggressive Fund's retirement assets. - 43.
+ARK Innovation ETF's inherent risk and volatility has led other ERISA fiduciaries to look elsewhere, as Plaintiff is unaware of any ERISA plan that offers ARK Innovation ETF as a designated investment alternative.
+Yet Defendants have determined it suitable as a core holding in each SDH Fund, and suitable to hold 20% of SDH Aggressive Fund's retirement assets. - 44.
 The largest underlying holding within four of the five the SDH Funds, Baron Partners, is another example of Defendants' imprudent management.
 Accounting for 30% of SDH Aggressive Fund (together with ARK Innovation, a cumulative 50% of the SDH Aggressive Fund), "Baron Partners' extreme single-stock concentration makes it too risky of an option to recommend for most mutual fund investors."
-This single stock in question is Tesla, which at nearly all times
+This single stock in question is Tesla, which at nearly all times since 2016 has served as Baron Partners' largest holding and now accounts for over 43% of the portfolio.